MikeHopley/ftl-ships-strategy/index.md

 &hellip;and I lied.
 It is [technically possible](https://www.reddit.com/r/ftlgame/comments/6eoqw6/impossible_to_get_through_2_bubbles_with_the/) to kill two-shield enemies with your starting weapons, if you’re utterly desperate.

-### Balance Mod

-You start with piloting-3, so nebulae have a [chance of a free weapon or crew](http://ftl.wikia.com/wiki/Plasma_Storm_Incapacitated_Ships).
-Drone Reactor Booster is somewhat useful early on and provides solid comedy value.

-Selling all the drone stuff nets you 57 scrap, or 79 if you also sell the Heavy Ion Stunner (repair drones sell for 10 each, AP drone for 12).

-Because your system repair drones move faster, you are slightly safer, making it more reasonable to delay shield upgrades.
-It’s still probably safest to rush shields-3.
-Heavy Ion Stunner can self-stack with a fully-trained gunner, so finding weapons is *slightly* less urgent.
-It also makes crew kills a bit easier (stun crew repairing the O2).

 ## Engi C

-Shields-3, shields-4, then look for a weapon.
+Typically rush shields, then look for a weapon.
+Hacking provides some safety, however, and you have a lot to sell.
+Sometimes it may be better to save for an early store.

 Dual Lasers are great, but may eventually need to be replaced with more slot-efficient weapons.
+Defence Scrambler does almost nothing and can be sold immediately (defeat anti-drones by de-powering your beam drone).

 At each fight, consider whether to use your beam drone, hacking, both&thinsp;&mdash;&thinsp;or neither!
 Remember that preventing a damage cascade is more important than hoarding resources, and this is especially relevant while you only have 1 shield.
 It’s mostly best to use two drones early on, just look for opportunities where you can safely economise.

 Choose your hacking targets carefully in the early game.
 Hacking weapons is tempting, as it lets you fire first; but this only gives you one (targeted) damage against enemy weapons and only if both shots hit.
 Hacking shields is often better, as it gives you two shots against enemy weapons and a way to do damage even if your weapons are taken out.
 On the other hand, hacking weapons is great when you can de-synchronise them.

-Line up your Beam Drone early, as this gives a better chance to hit important systems.
+Line up your drone early, as this gives a better chance to hit important systems.
 If it’s aiming at something useless, let it reposition while you wait for weapons / hacking.

 Try crew kills when safe: hack O2 then immediately destroy it.
 Hacking often lets you farm crew skill early, by de-synchronising enemy weapons.

-Don’t forget the weirdly-placed airlock on the drones room!
 With a Lanius and clone bay, venting below 50% oxygen is reasonably safe.
 Consider doing this in the early game, to increase the chance that enemies target O2 instead of something that matters.

 Start your engines crew on sensors, as enemy crew composition may be relevant when choosing a hack target.
 Just remember to send them back!

 Hacking’s cooldown resets when you jump.

 Sector 1 distress beacons are worth visiting.
 You have a clone bay, plus blue options from the Engi (good) and drone (weak).

-### Balance Mod

-Defence Scrambler sells for 20.
-Try to keep it, so you can hack ships with defence drones (notably Flagship phase 2).

 ## Federation A